stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ## Functional Requirements

-### FREQ-1 - Create Account
+### FREQ-1 - Account Creation

-Citizens MUST be able to register for an account by initiating the signup process, providing necessary information, consenting to terms of use, and verifying their identity.
+Citizens MUST be able to register for an account by initiating the signup process, providing necessary information, and consenting to terms of use.

 #### System Requirements